AromaKitsune/aromakitsune.github.io/about.md

 permalink: /About
 ---

-This site hosts various system title mods for 3DS and Wii U.
+This site hosts various system title mods resource for 3DS and Wii U.

 You need custom firmware installed on your console.